The Role of Sleep in Opiate Addiction Treatment

 The Struggle with Insomnia

-That said, the process of needing sleep to recover from drug addiction to lead to a frustrating and vicious cycle.
+That said, the process of needing sleep to recover from drug addiction can lead to a frustrating and vicious cycle.

 When a person ingests drugs or alcohol, these substances impact the body’s normal functions.
 Being in an altered state can disrupt the body’s natural sleep cycle, and often causes insomnia.